Arksine/moonraker/docs/configuration.md

 ### `[secrets]`

-Retreives credentials and other information from a "secrets" file separate from `moonraker.conf`.
+Retrieves credentials and other information from a "secrets" file separate from `moonraker.conf`.
 This allows users to safely distribute their configuration and log files without revealing credentials and other sensitive information.